Rucchao/Rucchao.github.io/_pages/cfps.md

 author_profile: true
 ---

+I have 1 slot for a M.Eng student in 2025.

 It is a pleased journey to work with the following students:

 - Yidong Zhang (Renmin University of China，Co-advice with Prof. [Hong Chen](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/418462431bfb4a8280359068cb470e88.htm))